 With this Nikkormat Nikon moved closer to the classic 1970s SLR idiom by moving the shutter speed selector to a dial atop the camera, next to the wind lever.
 (Early Nikkormats placed the shutter speed selector on a ring around the lens mount.)
 And as you can see, the EL takes films from 25 to 1600 ISO.

 Nikon finally got the clue when it updated this camera for 1977: it became the Nikon EL, the first Nikon SLR without removable prisms and focus screens.
-The Nikkormat line was allowed to die quietly.
+The Nikkormat line died quietly.

 This EL was placed on permanent loan in the Jim Grey Home for Wayward Cameras by John Smith, who generally buys his gear in top shape.
 The EL is said to be prone to electronic gremlins, but this one works fine.